The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Safety

 Wear water shoes or reef booties everywhere.
 Coral and sea urchins are a constant hazard.
 Life jackets are mandatory on all tours (provided free).
-Jellyfish show up June-October — bring sting cream.
+Jellyfish show up June-October — pack sting cream.

 Pay the PHP 200 Eco-Tourism Development Fee at the Municipal Tourism Office on Real Street.
 Tour operators check your receipt before departure.

 El Nido is worth the effort to reach.
-It's not the easiest destination in the Philippines — the cash situation alone will test your patience — but when you're floating in the Big Lagoon with karsts towering 200 meters above you, you won't remember the five-hour van ride.
-You won't remember anything except the blue.
+It's not the easiest destination in the Philippines — the cash situation alone will test your patience — but when you're floating in the Big Lagoon with karsts towering 200 meters overhead, the five-hour van ride disappears from memory.
+Nothing lingers except the blue.
 If you're exploring more of Palawan, check out Palawan's southern islands.